Social media positively influences most companies’ revenue and sales, according to a survey of 344 social media marketers.

 About the Author

-Kristen is a content writer and marketer at Clutch, a B2B research firm in the heart of Washington, DC.
+Kristen is a content developer and marketer at Clutch, a B2B research firm in the heart of Washington, DC.
 Connect with her on LinkedIn, or reach out with any questions, comments, or concerns at [email protected] or 202-840-6690.